Andrew Benintendi Player Props: White Sox vs. Reds

-On Saturday, Andrew Benintendi (.229 slugging percentage in past 10 games, with zero homers) and the Chicago White Sox face the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
-First pitch is at 6:40 PM ET.
+The Chicago White Sox, including Andrew Benintendi (.222 slugging percentage in past 10 games, including zero homers), battle starting pitcher Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Sunday at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Reds.
+In his previous game, he went 1-for-4 with a double and an RBI against the Reds.

 Andrew Benintendi Game Info & Props vs. the Reds